Council of Europe assembly suspends Russian members

 But some commentators and analysts doubt Europe's readiness to follow through on threats to pursue punitive economic measures given the dependence of some EU countries, particularly those in eastern Europe, on Russian gas and trade.

-(Reporting by Gilbert Reilhac; Additional reporting by Steve Gutterman in Moscow; Writing by Mark John; Editing by Raissa Kasolowsky)
+(Reporting by Gilbert Reilhac; Writing by Mark John; Editing by Raissa Kasolowsky)